nicoelayda/UIKitLivePreview/README.md

 1. Import `UIKitLivePreview` in your view or view controller.
 2. In the same Swift file, define a new struct conforming to `PreviewProvider`.
 3. Inside the `previews` property:
-    - Initialise your UIKit view or view controller, passing any dependencies it needs.
+    - Initialise your UIKit view or view controller.
     - Call `preview()` on it to create a wrapped SwiftUI `View` instance.
     - Return the preview instance.
+4. Optionally, you may chain `ViewModifier`s to customise the preview.
+See example below.

 #### Example